-If your practice has multiple locations that operate independently, you can turn on the Care Center feature in PCC software.
+If your practice has multiple locations that operate independently, you can turn on the Care Center features in PCC software.
 Once the feature is turned on, you can assign patients to a specific care center.

-Care Center features will help large practices or multiple-practice partnerships where different office locations operate independently.
+The Care Center features will help large practices or multiple-practice partnerships where different office locations operate independently.
 Read below to learn more.

 - 1 Use Care Center When Searching for Patients

 - 2 Filter the Messaging Queue By Care Center